Ig Nobel Prize: Ceremony

-The prizes are mostly presented by Nobel laureates, originally at a ceremony in a lecture hall at MIT but since 1994 in the Sanders Theater at Harvard University.
-Due to the COVID-19 pandemic, 2020 and 2021's event was held fully online.
+The prizes are mostly presented by Nobel laureates, originally at a ceremony in a lecture hall at MIT but moved in 1994 to the Sanders Theater at Harvard University for many years.
+Due to the COVID-19 pandemic, the event was held fully online in the years of 2020 through 2023.
+The ceremony returned to MIT in September 2024.

 The event contains a number of running jokes, including Miss Sweetie Poo, a little girl who repeatedly cries out, "Please stop: I'm bored", in a high-pitched voice if speakers go on too long.
 The awards ceremony is traditionally closed with the words: "If you didn't win a prize—and especially if you did—better luck next year!"

 The ceremony is co-sponsored by the Harvard Computer Society, the Harvard–Radcliffe Science Fiction Association and the Harvard–Radcliffe Society of Physics Students.

 Throwing paper planes onto the stage is a long-standing tradition.
 For many years Professor Roy J. Glauber swept the stage clean of the airplanes as the official "Keeper of the Broom".
 Glauber could not attend the 2005 awards because he was traveling to Stockholm to claim a genuine Nobel Prize in Physics.

 The "Parade of Ignitaries" into the hall includes supporting groups.
 At the 1997 ceremonies, a team of "cryogenic sex researchers" distributed a pamphlet titled "Safe Sex at Four Kelvin."
 Delegates from the Museum of Bad Art are often on hand to display some pieces from their collection.

-Outreach

-The ceremony is recorded and broadcast on National Public Radio in the US and is shown live over the Internet.
-The recording is broadcast each year, on the Friday after US Thanksgiving, on the public radio program Science Friday.
-In recognition of this, the audience chants the name of the radio show's host, Ira Flatow.

-Two books have been published with write-ups on some winners: The Ig Nobel Prize, and The Ig Nobel Prize 2 which was later retitled The Man Who Tried to Clone Himself.

-An Ig Nobel Tour has been an annual part of National Science week in the United Kingdom since 2003.
-The tour has also traveled to Australia several times, Aarhus University in Denmark in April 2009, Italy and The Netherlands.